College of Letters & Science

 Transfer students must be enrolled for at least one semester at UW–Madison before applying for admission to the school (their first semester may be in progress at the time they submit their application).
 Students transferring journalism course credit from other colleges and universities should check their record of transferred credit with a journalism advisor.

 The school admits students to the program in the fall and spring semesters.
 The number of students to be admitted is subject to change based on the school's capacity to adequately provide access to required courses.
-Admissions decisions are based on the entire application, with particular emphasis on cumulative grade point average and writing ability.
-Specific guidelines for submitting the application portfolio are available through the undergraduate advisors.
+Admissions decisions are based on the entire application, with particular emphasis on academic performance and writing ability.
+Specific guidelines for submitting the application portfolio are available online at this link or through the undergraduate advisor.

 - A minimum 2.0 cumulative GPA in journalism courses, and not less than a 2.0 GPA in other courses taken at UW–Madison.

-- Upper-level social sciences or humanities courses: 12 credits of courses with an I, A or D level designation and an H, S or Z breadth designation.
-One of these courses must be a history course.
+- Introductory-advanced social sciences or humanities courses: 12 credits of courses with an I, A or D level designation and an H, S or Z breadth designation.
+One of these courses must be a History course.
 Courses crosslisted into the School of Journalism (such as History/Journalism 560) cannot count toward this requirement.

-- Courses taken pass/fail may not be used to satisfy either the introductory or upper-level social science/humanities requirement.
+- Courses taken pass/fail may not be used to satisfy either the introductory or intermediate-advanced social science/humanities requirement.
 Students must take these courses on a letter-grade basis.